teachingaway/teachingaway.github.io/_posts/2014-11-17-startups-board-members-and-advisors.md

 share: true
 ---

-Our technology law [Link List](/tags/#link+list) series collects useful startup guidance from around the internet.[^1]  This post discusses cofounder agreements, initial equity splits, issuing shares, and making an 83b tax election.
+Our technology law [Link List](/tags/#link+list) series collects useful startup guidance from around the internet.[^1]  This post discusses startup board members and advisors.

+Mark Suster of [Upfront Ventures](http://upfront.com/) has written several useful blog posts on the topic, and Brad Feld of the [Foundry Group Fund](http://foundrygroup.com/) has written a book on [Getting the Most Out of Your Startup Board](http://www.amazon.com/Startup-Boards-Getting-Board-Directors/dp/1118443667).

 [^1]: This is advice worth reading, but it may not be advice that’s right for your startup.